netgen/query-translator/README.md

 ## Run the demo

-Demo is available as a separate repository, see [Query Translator Demo](https://github.com/netgen/query-translator-demo).
+Demo is available as a separate repository at [netgen/query-translator-demo](https://github.com/netgen/query-translator-demo).